kaloyanivanov/kaloyanivanov/README.md

 ## Kaloyan Ivanov

 <p>
-  I'm Kaloyan Ivanov and  I'm currently student in Technical University Sofia.
-I'm very hard working and currently in search of an internship.
+  I'm Kaloyan Ivanov, a Software Engineer with a background as Java developer and a BEng from the Technical University of Sofia.
+I'm currently expanding my academic background with an Economics PhD at the University of Insurance and Finance, Sofia.
 </p>

 - 🔭 I'm currently working on an automated schedule generator for professional education training plans.
 - 🌱 I'm currently learning ADO.NET, Compiler Design, Multithreading.

 ### Languages and Tools: